Have you experienced this before?

 And how do you know which ones matter?

-It goes back to your personal mission statement.
+It goes back to your mission statement.
 It spells out what your values are, and what vision you have for your life.

 The notion of the personal mission statement was introduced by Stephen Covey in 7 Habits of Highly Effective People.
 When he was writing about Habit 2 (“Begin with the end in mind”), he uses an illustration which I believe is very crucial.